SYMPOSIA

 Description

 Wetland has a variety of ecological functions, such as wild animal shelter, regional climate regulator, carbon sequestration, water purification, biodiversity maintenance, and economic resource, playing an irreplaceable important role in providing economic, social, and ecological benefits for human well-being.
 However, about 3.4 million km2 of inland wetlands have been lost since 1700 (net loss of 21%), primarily for conversion to croplands.
 Wetland loss has been concentrated in Europe, the United States and China, and rapidly expanded during the mid-twentieth century.
-Therefore, it is urgent to pay more attention to wetland restoration, including restoration pathways and technology, projects and case studies on restoration, evaluation of wetland restoration effect, biogeochemical evolution during wetland restoration, effects of plant, microorganism, and hydrology on wetland restoration.
+Therefore, it is urgent to pay more attention to wetland restoration.
+However, effective wetland restoration relies on scientific theory cognition and a summary of advanced technology experience.
+During this session, we invite wetland scientists, engineers, natural resource managers, policymakers, and planners to discuss techniques, strategies, and management approaches for wetland restoration.

 Organisers